-Book your car hire online before your arrival in South Africa, save time.
+Book your car hire online before your arrival in South Africa.
+Insure you will get the car of your choice and save time.
 South African Airways is based at O.R.
 Tambo International Airport Johannesburg SAA.

 South African Airways Destinations

 South African Airways can connect you to 38 destinations in 26 countries, including Africa, Asia, Europe, the East, Australia and the USA.
 As Africa’s financial hub Johannesburg plays its part as an entry point to the entire Southern Africa region.
 People from all over the world fly into South Africa.
-Travellers to South Africa vary from businessmen from Britain and Germany to holidaymakers from Australia and South America.
+Travellers to South Africa vary from businessmen from Britain and Germany.
+Holidaymakers from Australia and South America.

 South African Airways history

 South African Airways hub is based at Johannesburg International Airport or O.R.
 Tambo International Airport.
-Most importantly, Johannesburg airport is less than 25 km from the centre of downtown along the M1 motorway.
+Most importantly, Johannesburg International Airport is less than 25 km from the centre of downtown Johannesburg on the M1 motorway.

 South African Airways was founded by the SA Government in 1934.
 However, it was originally controlled by the SA Railways and Harbours Administration.
 In 1997 SAA changed its name and livery also introducing online services.
 In 2006 the airline split from its parent company Transnet and began operations as an independent airline.
 The Airbus A319, A320, A330 and A340 are all currently in operation.
 SAA, including its affiliates, has an extensive domestic network.
 Three affiliated airlines being, Mango, Airlink and also South African Express Airways.
 Mango also flies to Zanzibar and Airlink fly’s the Madagascar route.

 South African Airways Logo changed